Betty Boo: 1987–1999: Betty Boo

-2006: WigWam
+2006–2014: Subsequent works

 In 2006, Clarkson formed a pop duo called WigWam, with Alex James, bassist from Blur.
-Together, they worked with music producer Ben Hillier, along with former Boo collaborators The Beatmasters.
+Together, they worked with music producer Ben Hillier, along with former Boo collaborators the Beatmasters.
 Despite working to create "an album of experimental yet accessible 21st century pop", just one single emerged from their musical partnership, the self-titled "WigWam" released on 3 April 2006 via Instant Karma Records.

-2007: Collaboration with Jack Rokka

-In August 2007, she released a new single titled "Take Off".
+In August 2007, Clarkson released a new single titled "Take Off".
 The song, which was playlisted on Radio 1's dance-orientated shows, was a joint project with the London-based dance act Jack Rokka and, as such, is much more dance-orientated than her previous work.
 She went on to perform the collaboration in a live set at Manchester Pride in 2007, along with some of her other songs.
 The video sees Betty Boo's trademark look resurrected and even features the 'Boosters' – Betty Boo's backing dancers, who always appear with identical hair and outfits to hers – and the Betty Boo spiral.
 Clarkson appeared on ITV's Loose Women on 16 October 2007 to promote the single, and has also appeared as an interviewee on BBC Three's The Most Annoying Pop Songs... show, passing comment on several songs that made the Top 100 list.

-2009: England's Mistress: The Infamous Life of Emma Hamilton

 In July 2009, historian Kate Williams reported on BBC Radio 4's Broadcasting House that she is working with Clarkson to develop a musical version of Williams' biography England's Mistress: The Infamous Life of Emma Hamilton.

-2011: The Feeling

-In June 2011, Clarkson featured as Betty Boo (and is credited) on the track "Virtually Art" by The Feeling on the double-album edition of their 2011 release, Together We Were Made (disc 2 track 2).

-2014: Penn Festival and Let's Rock

-In July 2014, Betty Boo performed on stage at the Penn Festival, while in 2021 she was announced as one of the artists performing as part of the Let’s Rock retro music festival line-ups, at various dates throughout the UK.
+In June 2011, Clarkson featured as Betty Boo (and is credited) on the track "Virtually Art" by the Feeling on the double-album edition of their 2011 release, Together We Were Made.
+In July 2014, Betty Boo performed on stage at the Penn Festival, while in 2021 she was announced as one of the artists performing as part of the Let's Rock retro music festival line-ups, at various dates throughout the UK.

-2022: Return
+2022–present: Return to music

-On 10 January 2022, the artist announced the release of the single "Get Me to the Weekend".
+On 10 January 2022, Boo announced the release of the single "Get Me to the Weekend".
 The second single "Shining Star", was released on 12 May 2022.
 Her first album in 30 years, Boomerang, was released on 14 October 2022.

+On 14 June 2024, Boo released the single "It Was Beautiful" (featuring HEX) from her fourth album Rip Up the Rulebook.